HoiKinYu/Reinforcement-Learning-Basic-Exercise/README.md

 ***Executive Summary:***

 In this notebook, a car is on a one-dimensional track, positioned between two "mountains". ***The goal is to drive up the mountain reaches the flag on the right***.
-I try differnet methods to complete this goal, by comparing the retrained agent with more training timesteps (total 500k) and larger learning rate (1e-3), the car reaches the flag on the right with ***20% timesteps saving than the simple policy*** without any learning and ***32% timesteps saving than the agent's with less training timesteps (total 200k) and smaller learning rate (1e-4)***.
+I try differnet methods to complete this goal, by comparing the retrained agent with more training steps (total 500k) and larger learning rate (1e-3), the car reaches the flag on the right with ***20% timesteps saving than the simple policy*** without any learning and ***32% timesteps saving than the agent with less training timesteps (total 200k) and smaller learning rate (1e-4)***.

 ----------------------------------------------------------------------------------------------------------
 2022-03-14 Uploaded ***Atari - SpaceInvaders-v0.ipynb***